Research

 Deliberative Control and Eliminativism about Reasons for Emotion

-Forthcoming in Australasian Journal of Philosophy
+Australasian Journal of Philosophy, forthcoming

 Abstract: Some people think that there are normative reasons for emotions.
 I disagree.
 In this paper, I argue for Strong Eliminativism – the view that there are no reasons for emotions.
 My argument for this claim has two premises: (1) a fact F is a reason for agent A to have (or refrain from having) an attitude X only if A can deliberate to (or away from) X at least partly on the basis of F; (2) no one can deliberate to any emotion.
 Taken together, these two premises entail that there are no reasons for emotions.
 Strong Eliminativism might seem radical, but I argue that this conclusion is much less counterintuitive than it may seem.

-Believe It Or Not: Transparency is False
+Believe It or Not: Transparency Is False

 Under Review